openxla/stablehlo/docs/spec_draft.md

 Performs element-wise negation of `operand` tensor and produces a `result` tensor.
 For floating-point element types, it implements the `negate` operation from the IEEE-754 specification.
-For signed integer types, it performs the regular negation operation, where the negation of $-2^{n-1}$ is implementation defined and one of the following:
+For signed integer types, it performs the regular negation operation where the negation of $-2^{n-1}$ is implementation- defined and one of the following:

   * Saturation to $2^{n-1}-1$
   * $-2^n-1$

-For unsigned integer types, bitcasts to the corresponding signed integer type, performs the regular negation operation and bitcasts back to the original unsigned integer type.
+For unsigned integer types, it bitcasts to the corresponding signed integer type, performs the regular negation operation and bitcasts back to the original unsigned integer type.